dsfjldhgf/DataProcessingWithPython/README.md

 I will be discussing how to download, load, merge, clean and aggregate the COVID-19 time series dataset in Jupyter Notebook using Python.

 The dataset is provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) on a public Github page.
-The dataset is updated everyday.
+The dataset is updated every day.

 The dataset can be downloaded at https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series.
 Please refer to